Poseidon-ZKP/merkle-forest/README.md

         uint zeroValue)
 ```

-creates a new EG, with user-provided anonymity guarantee, for example, if the user set the anonymity guarantee to be 10, then the shard size of this EAS is 2
-10 = 1024, which means this EAS has 1/1024 anonymity.
+creates a new Elastic Group, with user-provided anonymity guarantee and group capability, for example, if the user set the anonymity guarantee to be 10 and size to be 12, then the shard merkle tree size of this EG is 2 ** 10 = 1024, which means this EAS has 1/1024 anonymity, and this EG can have maxium 2 ** (12 -10) = 4 shard merkle tree.

-Privacy Level : real gurantee.

 if user don't give gurantee, infinite